 USA Today’s Christine Brennan writes that Fowler expressed his desire to get serious in a phone conversation in December 2013 with coach Butch Harmon.

 “I want to be known more for my golf than my clothes and my hat,” he said, according to Brennan.
 “I want to contend in majors.”

 During his Players championship victory on Sunday, Fowler dropped his traditional Sunday orange for pink, in honor of his mother.

 3.He’s Part Japanese & His Middle Name Is Yutaka

-Fowler’s mom is half Japanese and half Navajo, and Rickie’s middle name — Yutaka — comes from his maternal grandfather, Taka Tanaka.
+Fowler’s mom, Lynne, is half Japanese and half Navajo, and Rickie’s middle name — Yutaka — comes from his maternal grandfather, Taka Tanaka.

 According to his PGA Tour bio, Fowler’s dad, Rod, owns a trucking company and was once a competitive dirt biker who won the Baja 1000 in 1986 while racing for the Yamaha team.

 Rickie himself was a serious dirt biker until an accident he got into when he was a freshman in high school left him with broken bones in his foot.